 What is the difference between Propane and Natural Gas?
-And which one is right for my home?
+And which one is right for my home or business?

 Propane and Natural Gas are both fossil fuels, both are largely produced domestically.
 Both are also the cleanest burning of all fossil fuels, therefore producing a smaller footprint in carbon emissions.
 Propane is compressed into a liquid form and either sold in portable cylinders, or delivered by a service truck to a permanent storage tank (underground or aboveground tank) on one’s property.
 Natural Gas remains in its gaseous state and is delivered through a pipeline which is then connected to a home or business.